UniAcco

 Merton Russell-Cotes commissioned architect John Frederick Fogerty to build East Cliff Hall in 1897 as a birthday present for his wife, Annie.
 The house is located in the northeast section of the Royal Bath Hotel’s garden and features a remarkable collection of high Victorian and Pre-Raphaelite art, including many works by women artists.
 Other rooms house souvenirs from the couple’s travels, with works from Russia, Australia, New Zealand and the world-renowned Japanese collection.
 Breathtaking views and a serene cliff-top garden are two of the main attractions at Merton’s extravagant gift to his wife, which is also one of Bournemouth’s most intriguing visitor attractions.

 Hengistbury Head Beach is a charming, unspoilt spot that offers visitors the chance to enjoy a long stretch of golden sand free from commercialism.
 The beach is popular with walkers and dog owners alike since all year-round dogs are allowed on the beaches.
 Hengistbury Head is also home to a Local Nature Reserve, a Site of Scientific Interest and a Special Area of Conservation.
-Visitors have access of a 24-hour long stay car park and you have to keep in mind that gates are locked between 10 pm and 5 am.
+Visitors have access to a 24-hour long-stay car park, and you have to keep in mind that gates are locked between 10 pm and 5 am.
 History reveals that people have lived here for 12,000 years, making it another interesting place to delve into if you’re in Bournemouth.

 Bournemouth International Centre is located in the heart of Bournemouth and offers panoramic views across the bay.
 It is a premier conference, exhibition and hospitality venue that can accommodate up to 10,000 people.
 The four main halls and a variety of smaller meeting areas can be mixed and matched to host conferences, exhibitions, banquets—any type of event.
 Cafes, bars, seasonal ice and roller rinks and art exhibition space also feature at the venue.
 The venue is within walking distance of the sea and Bournemouth’s main shopping areas.
 It is also close to the town centre and train station.